 There’s something I touch upon a little in my book that I want to discuss it in more detail: melodrama, otherwise known as purple prose.

-Some (Painful) Examples of Purple Prose
+Examples of Purple Prose

 Sometimes I’m cruising along in a story and I encounter melodramatic writing.
 It can happen in interiority, description, or the overall prose.
 Here are some examples:

 My heart dashed into a million jagged pieces as thoughts of betrayal swirled like a thunderhead in my frazzled mind.

 I cried out, my breath rasping, my voice desperately pleading, “No!”

 He snapped his neck toward me, his eyes laser-beaming me with an intense glare.
 “Leave.
 Now.”

 It’s actually quite tortuous for me to write this way.
 There’s not a whole lot that bothers me more in prose.
 Melodramatic writing works so hard to convey emotion that it goes completely over the top.
 You may be guilty of it if you’ve developed a finely tuned adjective thesaurus.
 Or if you have a lot of physical clichés when you’re describing emotions.
 Or if you’re taking great pains to describe a tone of voice.

 My Issue with Melodramatic Writing

 Purple prose is going above and beyond to hammer home a certain emotion.
 It almost always reads as false to me.
 Here’s my real issue with it.
 Real drama comes when a reaction matches the situation or stimulus.
 If I stub my toe, I swear a few times under my breath and walk it off.
 If my car rolls down the driveway and into the lake, I will swear…well, not a few times.
 But if I stub my toe and I’m on the ground, moaning and wailing and thrashing around, then the magnitude of reaction doesn’t match the situation.